Janhit Mein Jaari: Soundtrack

 On 12 May 2022, the first song titled "Parda Daari" sung by Javed Ali and Dhvani Bhanushali was unveiled.

 Reception

 Critical reception

+Janhit Mein Jaari received mixed to positive reviews from critics.

-Rachana Dubey of The Times of India gave it three and a half stars out of five and found that "A punch-line heavy discussion on safe sex".
+Rachana Dubey of The Times of India gave it three and a half stars out of five and found it to be a "punch-line heavy discussion on safe sex".

 Akash Bhatnagar from Bollywood Bubble gave three and a half stars out of five and wrote, "Janhit Mein Jaari is a good and entertaining film.
 Nushrratt being the one with the most star-power here delivers to her promise.
 It's a good, clean film and deserves at least one viewing with the whole family."